ayush51/tutorial/tutorial.md

 #### The Surfly Code Snippet

-This can be found by clicking on the 'integration' panel in your Settings.
+This can be found by clicking on the 'integration' panel in your account settings.
 If you get a message telling you that you do not have the API key set up yet, click on 'Generate API'.